hughobrien/zfs-remote-mirror/README.md

 That reads any strings that emerge from the noise of the PRNG, discards any not six characters long, and any containing whitespace or punctuation.
 After two such strings have been emitted it puts them together and *echo* ensures there's a newline at the end.
 We could just look for a single twelve character string matching our needs but that takes a while, those monkeys can only type so fast.

-For future reference, all the commands I show you are written to run on a FreeBSD system.
+For future reference, all the commands I show you are written to run on a FreeBSD 10 system.
 GNU utilities often take different arguments so you might be able to translate with careful reference to the *man* pages.
 Also, I'll write the names of system components in *italics*.
 E.g. ZFS is the product, *zfs* is the command to control it.

 Server Setup
 ============
-OS Installation
+OS Installation π
 ---------------
 Step one, is of course, to install FreeBSD.
 If this sounds daunting to you, take a look at the excellent [Handbook](https://www.freebsd.org/doc/handbook/).
 There's different ways to do this based on what platform you're using but here's a run down of some answers to the questions the installer will ask you on an i386/amd64 target. **Do not** connect your USB drive yet.